 - How to negotiate and set a price when working with influencers

 - The best way to approach the creative process

-Register today to save your seat and hear from influencer, co-founder and SVP of operations at The BLU Market Lisa Navarro, VP of sales at The BLU Market Erik Radtke, and user acquisition consultant specializing in mobile and influencer marketing campaigns Adam Hadi.
+Watch the webinar and hear from influencer, co-founder and SVP of operations at The BLU Market Lisa Navarro, VP of sales at The BLU Market Erik Radtke, and user acquisition consultant specializing in mobile and influencer marketing campaigns Adam Hadi.